voucherifyio/voucherify-openapi/docs/guides/development/Management-API.md

 > 📘
 >
-> Note that Management API are paid add-on feature.
-Contact our sales representatives for pricing.
+> The Management API is paid add-on feature.
+Contact [Voucherify sales representatives](https://www.voucherify.io/contact-sales "Contact Voucherify sales") for pricing.

 > 📘
 >
 > Documentation is still in progress.
 It will be soon available with the list of all available Management API endpoints.

-## Management API keys
+## Management API Keys

 The new tab within Team Settings becomes accessible once it's unlocked for your organization.
 From there, you can generate Management API keys to facilitate various operations.